 I could have continued my journey on the Pingxi line, to the village of Pingxi itself, known as the perfect place to launch a Chinese lantern to the sky, or to Jintong, the last village on the line.
 But the train I missed in Sandiaoling put me late on the schedule I had planned, and since I had to go back to Ruifang and then to Taipei, I decided to end my journey in Shifen.

-But three falls, three villages and many cats, it seems to me like a very successful day!
+But three waterfalls, three villages and many cats, it seems to me like a very successful day!